Highlighting the team behind the Shinnecock Bay Hope Spot - a marine project working to restore an entire marine ecosystem

 The Nation

-For the Shinnecock Indian Nation, the bay is their ancestral home and living relative.
+The bay is the ancestral home and living relative of the Shinnecock Indian Nation.
 Their traditions of fishing and stewardship stretch back thousands of years.
 Today, they are key partners in the Hope Spot — bringing cultural knowledge and ensuring the work honors both ecology and heritage.

-Dr. Kelsey Leonard has taken a lead role in spearheading new research possibilities and initiating the very first Indigenous Advisory Council for a Hope Spot.
+Dr. Kelsey Leonard (pictured further below) has taken a lead role in spearheading new research possibilities and initiating the very first Indigenous Advisory Council for a Hope Spot.

-Sunshine Gumbs (pictured below), a member of the Shinnecock Nation and experienced artisan and project manager, is also an integral part of the Hope Spot team.
-Sunshine helps facilitate the work of the IAC, was a member of the September 2024 expedition field team, and represented the Shinnecock Nation in accepting and returning the Explorers Club flag along with Dr. Pikitch.
+Sunshine Gumbs (pictured here), a member of the Shinnecock Nation and experienced artisan and project manager, is also an integral part of the Hope Spot team.
+Sunshine helps facilitate the work of the Council, was a member of the September 2024 expedition field team, and represented the Shinnecock Nation in accepting and returning the Explorers Club flag along with Dr. Pikitch.

 The Vessel

 Researchers from Stony Brook University and their partners are working to research the bay’s marine life in inventive ways.
-Their latest tool, deployed during the expedition, is DataXplorer, a 12-foot USV outfitted with an environmental DNA (eDNA) sampler calledthe RoCSI.
+Their latest tool, deployed during the expedition, is DataXplorer, a 12-foot Uncrewed Surface Vessel (USV) outfitted with an environmental DNA (eDNA) sampler.

-Instead of dragging nets along the seafloor to examine biodiversity– a destructive method that damages habitats – this method sampled the water itself.
-The samples contain fragments of DNA left behind by marine life and captures a fuller picture of the bay’s creatures, from the tiniest invertebrates to larger fish that would otherwise be missed.
+Instead of dragging nets along the seafloor to examine biodiversity– a destructive method that damages habitats – this method samples the water itself.
+The samples contain fragments of DNA left behind by marine life and capture a fuller picture of the bay’s creatures, from the tiniest invertebrates to larger fish that would otherwise be missed.

 The expedition was the first time an uncrewed solar-powered USV was used with an eDNA sampler, representing a more environmentally friendly approach that aligns with local indigenous values.